We Aim to Bring Much-Needed Medicines to Patients as Quickly and Efficiently as Possible

 Initial data from the ongoing Phase 2 trial showed that SY-1425 in combination with azacitidine had high response rates and rapid onset of responses in AML patients who are positive for our RARA or IRF8 biomarkers.
 The initial data also showed that SY-1425 in combination with azacitidine was generally well-tolerated with no increase in toxicities beyond what has been previously seen with either agent alone.
 These initial clinical data, coupled with preclinical data showing the tumor-killing activity of SY-1425 in combination with azacitidine, lead us to believe that SY-1425 may have broad potential as a combination agent for biomarker-positive AML patients.
 We estimate that about one-third of AML patients have one or both of these biomarkers.

-The ongoing Phase 2 clinical trial is a multi-center, open-label trial exploring safety and efficacy of SY-1425 in combination with azacitidine in newly diagnosed AML patients who are not suitable candidates for standard chemotherapy.
-The trial is open to patients with or without the RARA or IRF8 biomarkers.
+The ongoing Phase 2 clinical trial is a multi-center, open-label trial exploring safety and efficacy of SY-1425 in combination with azacitidine in newly diagnosed AML patients who are not suitable candidates for standard chemotherapy regardless of their biomarker status, as well as in RARA or IRF8 biomarker-positive relapsed or refractory AML patients.
 The primary endpoint of the trial is overall response rate.
 The trial will also assess duration of response, safety and tolerability, and survival.
-We plan to add a cohort to the Phase 2 trial for RARA or IRF8 biomarker-positive patients with relapsed or refractory AML, and we expect this cohort to be open for enrollment in the third quarter of this year.

 SY-1365 for Advanced Solid Tumors